ITSSOORAJ/capproject/README.md

     -Vercel
     - Cloudinary

-### WEEK2 :
+# **WEEK-2**

-1.Creating Routes
+ ### 1.Creating Routes:
-  @Design and implement all necessary routes for the project.
+   - Design and implement all necessary routes for the project.
-2.Database Integration
+ ### 2.Database Integration
-  @Connect the database to the server.
+   - Connect the database to the server.
-  @Create all required models.
+   -  Create all required models.
-3.Authentication and Authorization
+ ### 3.Authentication and Authorization
-  @Implement authentication and authorization   mechanisms.
+   - Implement authentication and authorization   mechanisms.
-4.User Management
+ ### 4.User Management
-  @Develop signup and signin functionality for different roles (user, admin, seller, etc.).
+   - Develop signup and signin functionality for different roles (user, admin, seller, etc.).
-5.Middleware Development
+ ### 5.Middleware Development
-  @Create authentication middleware to secure routes.
+   - Create authentication middleware to secure routes.